 – LabVIEW Champion, Jens Christian Andersen, GPower

-See in the timeline below which feature releases Jens Christian considers to have been the most important over the years.
+See in the timeline below which feature releases we believe have been the most important over time:

 First release (1.0), Mac only